Clem's Taufu Fah (soft bean curd)

 Taufu fa with brown sugar-ginger syrup

-How to make taufu fa
+How to make taufu fah

 1. Source soya bean milk rather than make your own from soya beans.